pblaas/cloudinit_generator/README.md

 ## Cloudinit generator

-This script and templates can be used to simplify deployment of a Container Linux Kubernetes cluster.
-It contains of just 3 steps.
+This script and templates can be used to simplify deployment of a LOCAL Container Linux Kubernetes cluster.
+It contains 3 steps.

 ### Modify